cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 from the literature.

-* The Prio system {{CGB17}} allows for the privacy-preserving computation of a variety of aggregate statistics, combining additive secret sharing as described above with a mechanism for checking the validity of each measurement.
-In
-  {{prio3}} we specify Prio3, a VDAF that follows the same overall framework as the original Prio protocol, but incorporates techniques introduced in
-  {{BBCGGI19}} that result in significant performance gains.
+* The Prio system {{CGB17}} allows for the privacy-preserving computation of a variety of aggregate statistics, combining additive secret sharing as described above with a mechanism for checking the validity of each measurement. {{prio3}} specifies Prio3, a VDAF that follows the same overall framework as the original Prio protocol, but incorporates techniques introduced in {{BBCGGI19}} that result in significant performance gains.

 * The Poplar protocol {{BBCGGI21}} solves a problem known as private heavy-hitters.
 In this problem, each client holds a bit-string, and the goal